Making a ruckus is to cause a commotion. That’s what the folks of the Kansas City-based Local Ruckus are trying to do. In a good way, of course.

 "We also provide all the information about the promotion or event that people need to make a decision," Arredondo added.
 "They do not need to go to multiple sources to learn more."

-Page 2 of 3 - Not only this, but people can easily share information about interesting events with their friends.
+Not only this, but people can easily share information about interesting events with their friends.

 Local Ruckus is in Kansas City, but also spreading to Lawrence and Manhattan.
 The idea for coming to Pittsburg started with Holm’s friends, Heather and Roger Horton, who operate Sweet Designs Cakery in downtown Pittsburg.